Give Amsterdam Job Search a try

 UWV: Public Employment services

-There are many companies in the Amsterdam area offering coaching and training services for English-speakers looking to improve their skills or re-evaluate their career goals and aspirations.
-Enlisting the help of a professional life coach may be a good way to get your work life moving forward, so consider it if you would like to hear some tips and ideas.
+Many companies in the Amsterdam Area offer coaching and training services for English-speakers looking to improve their skills or re-evaluate their career goals and aspirations.
+Enlisting the help of a professional life coach might be a good way to get your work life moving forward, so consider it if you would like to hear some tips and ideas.

 IN Amsterdam partners